-Will Kohudic has worked for nonprofits large and small for the past ten years, where he has developed his passion for publications and marketing.
+Will Kohudic has worked for nonprofits large and small for the past twelve years, where he has developed his passion for publications and marketing.
 Previously, he served as a web developer and designer of educational software.
-Most of his free time is devoted to his wife and two children (ages 9 and 12) and his hobbies which include hiking, travel, and brewing beer.
+Most of his free time is devoted to his wife and two children (ages 11 and 14) and his hobbies which include hiking, travel, and brewing beer.

 Phone: (703) 317-9950

 Staff Member since: May 2002